vaultage-pm/vaultage/TECHNICAL_DOC.md

   ...

-  PUSH( Username, Remote Password, Encryption(D'), Hash(D), Hash(D') )
+ Username, Remote Password, Encryption(D'), Hash(D), Hash(D')
     ------------------------------------------->

                                             Checks Username, Remote Password
-                                            If invalid, return 400
+                                            If invalid, return 401

                                             Checks if Hash(D) != Hash
-                                            If not, refuse update, return 400
+                                            If not, refuse update, return 401

-                                            Stores Encryption(D') as the new
+                                            Stores Encryption(D') as the new Ciphertext
-                                                                    Ciphertext
                                             Stores Hash(D') as the new Hash

 ```